xmartlabs/blog/_posts/2022-03-03-10-years-in-tech-industry.md

 Showing empathy and integrity when things don't turn out as best as they could or as you expected them to will surely gain trust and cement those bonds.
 It's also amazing how clients and other collaborators can immediately perceive within the first few weeks despite not even starting a project.
 Transmitting empathy within the team and having people that shows it and promotes it is critical.

-## 5. He who strikes ~~first~~ *second*, hits twice
+## 5. Hard work and consistency pay off (and beats being first)

 First mover advantage (if someone did something first, then it must be successful) is widely accepted.
 But sometimes, slow and steady wins the race.
 Google was not the first search engine, just like MySpace came before Facebook (we are not implying we are like Google or Facebook 😅).

 When we launched our OSS library (XL Form), there was already one doing the same thing and being adopted by the community.
 However, we saw how its numbers grew, and when the time came, we were the first ones to improve it by migrating it to Swift.
 So, if not from us, learn from Google, Facebook, and other big players; sometimes second is best.

-## 6. There’s always time for improvements
+## 6. We are always in beta

+There’s always time for improvements.
 Our first website was honestly a bit embarrassing, but we needed to put it out there because there's always time to improve.
 If, in this case, the website was nice or not was not going to break it or make it, we needed it out, and that was it.
 Since the beginning, we were exposed to problems we needed to solve by yesterday, and being expedited became necessary.
+For us, perfect is late, most of the time!

 <figure>